ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 in a very user-friendly manner and at a minimum acts as a facade layer wrapping the service calls so that the pythonic API can have a consistent abstraction, independent of underlying implementations.

+For each client library release, only a single gRPC API version should be wrapped in order to maintain a consistent API abstraction expectation for the supporting server instances.